luftkode/plotinator3000/README.md

 ```
 ...
 And then following the instructions/prompts.

 A (very complicated) [release.yml](.github/workflows/release.yml) is generated and metadata is added to [dist-workspace.toml](dist-workspace.toml), if distributing for windows, a [main.wxs](wix/main.wxs) is also generated.
-To update these with changes to the project, simply rerun `dist init`, don't edit the workflow manually, there's section on CI customizations in their docs, but as of this writing the site is down, Astral (uv authors) will probably host the docs again at some point.
+To update these with changes to the project, simply rerun `dist init`, don't edit the workflow manually, there's section on CI customizations in [their docs](https://axodotdev.github.io/cargo-dist/).

 When developing/trouble shooting the release pipeline adding `pr-run-mode = "upload"` like this